 Finally, there's a written test and a trainee-led tour of the office.
 “Trainees often take the interviewees to have a coffee and share their experiences at the firm,” a source tells us.
 Candidates are rarely brought back for follow-up interviews, but if successful they are given an opportunity to return to talk through any remaining questions or concerns they might have.

 160 Queen Victoria Street,

 - Partners 42*

 - * denotes London figure

 - Contact firstname.lastname@example.org

-- Required degree grade 2:1 (or capability of attaining a 2:1)
+- Minimum required degree grade: 2:1 (or capable of attaining a 2:1)